 When only one candidate qualifies for a particular office or position, the office or position and the name of the unopposed candidate SHALL be printed on the political party's ballot in all primary elections.
-[A.C.A. § 7-7-304(d) as amended by Act 1013 of 2019]
+[A.C.A. § 7-7-304(d)]

-Unopposed candidates for mayors, governor and circuit clerks, and city clerks, are not listed separately on the primary ballot - the separate listing for those offices is only for the general election.
-[A.C.A. § 7-5-207(B); Act 254 of 2019]
+Unopposed candidates for mayors, governor and circuit clerks, are not listed separately on the primary ballot - the separate listing for those offices is only for the general election.
+[A.C.A. § 7-5-207(a)(2)(B)(iv) as amended by Act 448 of 2021]